Our Design Philosophy

 As we explore ways to improve voting, these two pillars will remain invariant.

-All of source code is available on GitHub.
+All of our source code is available on GitHub.